isomerpages/moe-silingpri/_about-us/Principal's Message.md

 **Dear Parents/Guardians**,

-We concluded 2024 on a high note, with the school achieving remarkable success.
-The PSLE results from the past two years have been a great source of encouragement!
-In 2024, many of our students excelled and earned spots in their preferred secondary schools.
-This accomplishment is a testament to the hard work of our teachers and the unwavering support of our students’ families.

-Our students have not only excelled in their studies but also on the sports field and in their various CCAs.
-They have embraced challenges, supported each other with kindness, and celebrated one another’s achievements.
-Each of them has contributed to making our school a better place!

-The passion, innovation, and dedication of our teachers have fostered an environment where students are motivated to give their best.

-Let us continue to collaborate in inspiring our students and celebrating their successes.
-I am looking forward to the new adventures and opportunities that lie ahead.
+I am delighted to welcome you back as we begin a new term together.
+It is wonderful to see our school community reunited and ready for the year ahead.

+A new term brings fresh beginnings and new opportunities.
+To our students — whether you are returning or joining us for the first time — this is a new chapter.
+As you start the term, we encourage you to approach your learning with **resilience**, staying positive and persevering even when challenges arise.

+At our school, learning goes beyond the classroom.
+It happens when we act with **integrity** — doing the right thing even when no one is watching — and when we show **empathy**, caring for and respecting one another in our words and actions.
+It also grows through **solidarity**, as we support our friends, classmates, and teammates, and move forward together as one community.

+I would like to acknowledge our teachers, whose dedication and commitment create a supportive and nurturing environment for our students.
+Their guidance helps our students grow not only academically, but also in character.

+As we embark on this new term, let us live out our values each day — in our classrooms, CCAs, on the sports field, and in our interactions with one another.
+Together, let us continue to build a school where everyone feels supported, respected, and inspired to do their best.

+I wish everyone a meaningful, fulfilling, and successful term ahead.
+Thank you.

 Mr Koe Ee Tiong<br>
 Principal<br>
-6 Jan 2025
+2 Jan 2026